leighklotz/llamafiles/README.md

 ## write.sh examples
 The `write.sh` command is similar in spirit to the iTerm2 AI command feature which https://gitlab.com/gnachman/iterm2/-/issues/11475
 But it is not hardwared to OpenAI and does not execute the code.
-It differs from `help.sh` only in the default prompt.
+It differs from `help` only in the default prompt.

 ```bash
 $ write.sh show git commit message for 70eab9e